

 Library resources for researchers Using AI tools in research

-This information is designed to start you on your journey to learn more about this exciting technology and give you some confidence when exploring these tools.
+Artificial Intelligence (AI) tools are increasingly being used to enhance research capabilities and streamline processes.
+This page is designed to help you learn more about AI in the research context and give you some confidence when exploring these tools.

 What is AI? 